metatensor/metatensor/docs/src/get-started/concepts.rst

     Illustration of gradients stored inside a :py:class:`TensorBlock`.

 ..
-TODO: explain how the gradient sample works in a separate tutorial
+TODO: explain how the gradient samples works in a separate tutorial

 Components
 ----------